 To control how and when Android devices connect to the Endpoint Management service, use Firebase Cloud Messaging (FCM).
 For information, see Firebase Cloud Messaging.

 Enrollment profiles determine whether Android devices enroll in MAM, MDM, or MDM+MAM, with the option for users to opt out of MDM.
 Endpoint Management supports the following authentication types for Android devices enrolled in MDM+MAM.
-For information, see the articles under Certificates and authentication.
+For information, see the following articles: